-Following the publication during 2008 of the findings of the Annual Performance Assessment (APA) of the County Council by Ofsted, it was clear that the Council had not been regarded as performing particularly well.
-It scored very poorly in respect of the services it and partner agencies provided for safeguarding the safety and well being of children.
+County Council by Ofsted.
+Within this the Authority scored very poorly in respect of the services it and partner agencies provided for safeguarding the safety and well being of children.

 The Committee decided to undertake a detailed scrutiny of the findings of the APA.
-It drew up a scoping document to underpin and guide its scrutiny and this is set out below (due to the number of witnesses involved several sessions were required for that purpose and the programme had to be changed to reflect this):-
+It drew up a scoping document to underpin and guide its scrutiny and this is set out in Appendix 1.
+Due to the number of witnesses involved several sessions were required for that purpose and the programme had to be changed to reflect this.